Split Payments Marketplace

 ERRORA technical error occurred during the onboarding flow.

-2- Payment Split Integration
+2- Payment split integration

 FieldTypeDescriptionMandatoryExample Value

-type*enumSplit type.
-Could be PURCHASE, PAYMENTFEE, VAT, COMMISSION, MARKETPLACE, SHIPPING.YesPURCHASE
+type*enumThe type of split.
+Options include PURCHASE, PAYMENTFEE, VAT, COMMISSION, MARKETPLACE, SHIPPING.YesPURCHASE

-amount*structDefines the amount of the split.Yes
+amount*structSpecifies the amount for the split.Yes

-value*numberAmount of the split (e.g., 7500 for 75.00).Yes7500
+value*numberThe monetary value of the split (e.g., 7500 for 75.00).Yes7500

 {